moq-wg/moq-transport/draft-lcurley-warp.md

 Client:

-: The party initiating a Warp session.
+: The party initiating a Warp connection.

 Codec: